viru9/iit-workshop-guide/Guide/back-end/crud-implementation-guide.md

 All endpoints should handle errors gracefully and return consistent JSON error responses.

-After all create a new .md file as api-testing, add curl requests of all the apis we created
+Finally create a new .md file as curl-requests.md, add curl requests of all the apis we created, save that as a new .md file under backend\src\docs
 ```